 Note: although there are often problems with ovaries, women with Turner syndrome still have a normal vagina and womb and can have a normal sex life.

-Complications may occur from some of the abnormalities.
+Turner syndrome may lead to the development of secondary abnormalities.
 The most common are as follows:

-- 'Thinning' of the bones (osteoporosis).
-This may occur later in life as a complication of a lack of oestrogen if oestrogen treatment is not started early enough or taken continuously.
+This is also known as osteoporosis.
+It may occur later in life as a complication of a lack of oestrogen if oestrogen treatment is not started early enough or taken continuously.

 How is Turner syndrome diagnosed?